 10. Animal Physiology.
 First or second term.
 Credit three hours.
-A course of lectures and demonstrations arranged especially for students in Agriculture, but open to others.
+A course of lectures or recitations arranged especially for students in Agriculture, but open to others.
 Students taking this course should be familiar with the first principles of chemistry.
+Permission to register is not required.
 First term, M W F 9; second term, M W F 10.
-Professors DUKES and HAYDEN.
+Professor HAYDEN or Professor DUKES.